cjdbarlow/Part-One/baroreceptors.md

 #Baroreceptors {#id}
 > Describe the function of baroreceptors and to relate this knowledge to common clinical situations.

-Baroreceptors are **stretch receptors** which monitor changes in circulatory pressure. **Arterial pressure** is monitored by receptors in the:
+Baroreceptors are **stretch receptors** which monitor changes in arterial pressure. **Arterial pressure** is monitored by receptors in the:
 * **Aortic arch**
+Innervated by CNX.
-* **Carotid sinus**, and respond to changes in pressure.
+* **Carotid sinus**
+Small dilation of the ICA at the level of the bifurcation.
+Innervated by CNIX.

-**Low-pressure** sensors exist in the **atrial walls**, at the entrance of the **SVC and IVC**, and in the **pulmonary circulation**.
-These receptors respond to an increase in venous return but are inhibited by positive pressure ventilation.
-Therefore they act by atrial stretch and typically described as **volume receptors**.
+**Low-pressure** stretch receptors respond to an increase in venous return and are inhibited by positive pressure ventilation.
+They act by atrial stretch and typically described as **volume receptors**.
+They are located in the:
+* **Atrial walls**
+* **SVC and IVC**
+* **Pulmonary circulation**

 ##Baroreceptor Control
-The carotid sinus is a small dilation of the internal carotid at the bifurcation.
-Afferent fibres from the **carotid sinus** form a branch of the **glossopharyngeal nerve**.
-Afferent fibres from **aortic baroreceptors** in the wall of the vessel and **ventricular stretch receptors** form a branch of the **vagus nerve**.

-Fibres from both travel to the NTS in the **medulla**.
+Afferent fibres from CNIX and CNX travel to the NTS in the **medulla**.
 Effector neurons from the RVLM are GABAergic and therefore inhibitory, i.e. increased baroreceptor discharge *reduces* tonic sympathetic tone and increases vagal tone.

-**Increased baroreceptor activity** therefore **results in:** arterial and venous vasodilation, hypotension, bradycardia, decreased cardiac output, and decreased respiratory rate.
+**Increased baroreceptor activity** therefore **results in:**
+* Arterial and venous vasodilation
+* Hpotension
+* Bradycardia
+* Decreased cardiac output
+* Decreased respiratory rate.

-Increased **low-pressure** stretch receptor activity results in an increase rather than a decrease in heart rate.
+**Increased** **low-pressure** stretch receptor activity results in an **increase** rather than a decrease in **heart rate**.

 ##Baroreceptor Activity
+Baroreceptors are:
-The carotid sinus is active over the range from 50mmHg to 200mmHg.
-Baroreceptors are **more sensitive to pulsatile pressure** than constant pressure, so a decrease in pulse pressure without a change in MAP will decrease baroreceptor firing.
-They are active throughout the cardiac cycle and exhibit rapid compensatory responses.
-Consequently, they are vital in the short-term control of blood pressure as occurs with changes in position.
+* **More sensitive to pulsatile pressure** than constant pressure
+A decrease in pulse pressure without a change in MAP will decrease baroreceptor firing.
+* Active throughout the cardiac cycle
+Rapid compensatory responses are vital in the short-term control of blood pressure as occurs with changes in position.
+* Active over the range from 50mmHg to 200mmHg

 ![](http://i.imgur.com/2nOKtB8.jpg?2)

-In chronic hypertension, the set point of the baroreceptor reflex is reset, though this is reversible.
+This curve is left-shifted in children and neonates, and right-shifted in chronic hypertension, though this is reversible.

 ##Hormonal control
 Atrial stretch receptors also excrete ANP (Atrial Natriuretic Peptide), which reduces blood pressure in the following ways: